SnailWalkerYC/SnailWalkerYC.github.io/_posts/2021-09-01-Deep-Learning-Summary.md

 - **DETR** ：End-to-End Object Detection with Transformers
 - **MLP:**  MLP-Mixer: An all-MLP Architecture for Vision

 ### Unbalance Label

 -  Re-sampling: over sampling on small size label
 - Synthetic Samplings: add Gaussian noise into this data; interpolation. **SMOTE**
-- Re-weighting: according to the inverse label size
+- Re-weighting: according to the inverse label size -> Focal loss.
 - Transfer leaning: large sampling to train the network, small network, use the large sampling model to teach the samll network
 - **metric learning**
 - Decoupling of representation & classifier.